Bures geodesics and quantum metrology: Conclusions and perspectives

 \section{Conclusions and perspectives}

 In this work we have studied the geodesics on the manifold of quantum states for the Bures distance.
 We have determined these geodesics and have shown that they are physical, as they correspond to quantum evolutions of an open system coupled to an ancilla.
 The corresponding system-ancilla coupling Hamiltonian has been derived explicitly.
 Examples of quantum circuits implementing some geodesics have been given.
-Furthermore, we have proven that the geodesics are optimal for single-parameter estimation in open quantum systems, where the unkown parameter is a phase shift proportional to the time parametrizing the geodesic and it is assumed that measurements can not be performed on the ancilla.
+Furthermore, we have proven that the geodesics are optimal for single-parameter estimation in open quantum systems, where the unknown parameter is a phase shift multiplying a parameter-independent system--environment Hamiltonian.
+Actually, among all such Hamiltonians $H$ with a fixed energy gap $2 \gap=\eps_\mmax-\epsilon_\mmin$ between the maximal and minimal eigenvalues and all input state $\ket{\Psi_\inp}$ maximizing the QFI, \ie, such that $4 \langle (\Delta H)^2\rangle_{\Psi_\inp}= 4 \gap^2$, if one cannot measure the ancilla then the best precision for all parameter values is obtained when $H$ and $\ket{\Psi_\inp}$ generate a geodesic evolution of the probe.

 These results open the route to experimental observations of geodesics in multi-qubit quantum information platforms offering a high degree of control on the Hamiltonian.
 Such experimental realizations would be of interest for high-precision estimations in situations where only a part of these qubits can be measured.

 The methods developed in this paper, which are borrowed from Riemannian geometry, are expected to be applicable as well to non ideal quantum metrology setups.
 For instance, when the coupling with the environment provokes energy losses and dephasing, additional couplings with engineered reservoirs could be tailored to modify the state transformation so that it becomes closer to a geodesic.
 This would increase the precision of the estimation by reducing the amount of information on the parameter lost in the environment.
+Alternatively, one could investigate whether $H$ can be steered to a geodesic Hamiltonian by using external controls acting either on the probe or on its environment.